 The 455th AEW is one of two Air Force wings located within Afghanistan and provides decisive airpower throughout the country in support of Operation Freedom’s Sentinel and NATO’s Resolute Support mission.
 The airpower that the wing provides ensures NATO forces can focus on their training and advisement missions, while simultaneously targeting terrorist groups that wish harm upon the Afghan and American people.

 455th Expeditionary Operations Group:

 The group is responsible for all expeditionary flying and aeromedical evacuation operations from Bagram Airfield.
 The group oversees one F-16 Fighting Falcon fighter squadron, one C-130J Super Hercules airlift squadron, one joint CH-47 Chinook/Guardian Angel rescue squadron, one EC-130H Compass Call electronic combat squadron, and one aeromedical evacuation squadron.

 The group also oversees aviation support functions such as air traffic control, intelligence, weather, radar monitoring, airfield management and command and control at multiple forward operating bases.

 455th Expeditionary Maintenance Group:

 The group provides combat ready aircraft and munitions to the wing, supporting coalition forces throughout Afghanistan.
-The group is comprised of two squadrons responsible for aircraft maintenance and sortie generation, as well as launch, recovery, and service support for military and commercial transient aircraft.
+The group comprises of two squadrons responsible for aircraft maintenance and sortie generation, as well as launch, recovery, and service support for military and commercial transient aircraft.

 455th Expeditionary Mission Support Group: